Mastering Software Development Lifecycle Security: Best Practices

 Need proof?
 In the last three years alone, we’ve witnessed a surge of high-profile supply chain attacks, including the SolarWinds breach, the Codecov compromise, and the breach of Nissan’s Global Network.
-Each of these has illuminated different (but equally important) vulnerabilities that can be exploited within the software supply chain, and has created urgency amongst security teams and developers to reevaluate and enhance their SDLC security practices.
+Each highlighted a different (but equally important) vulnerability that can be exploited within the software supply chain, creating urgency among security teams and developers to reevaluate and enhance their SDLC cybersecurity practices.

 In this article, we explore the importance of software development lifecycle security, highlight common vulnerabilities, and share strategies, best practices, and tools to help organizations like yours ensure security at every stage of the development process.